 Nevertheless, the question of proportion must be looked at very closely when it comes to CSAM scanning on our personal devices: Is it okay that the EU introduces mass surveillance mechanisms for all EU citizens in an attempt to tackle child sexual abuse?

-To find an answer to this question, I would like to ask the EU Commission several questions:
+To find an answer to the question of proportionality, we need to blank out the propaganda of the EU Commission and instead ask several questions:

 1. One in Five

 Where does the number ‘One in Five’ come from?